- Rutgers University Copyright Policy

 - For licensed works, read and comply with the terms of the applicable license (terms and conditions).
 If use in a learning management system is not permitted, you may not copy the work to the learning management system, but you may generally link to it.
 Students as authorized users will be able to access it directly.

 - It is illegal to remove copyright management information from online content (including terms and conditions) or to distribute works or copies of works knowing that copyright management information has been removed without authority of the copyright holder or the law.
-You should link whenever possible to licensed online content because it is practically impossible to place digital copies of licensed works in a learning management system without removing copyright management information.
+You should link whenever possible to licensed online content or place online library material directly in the course using the Reading List tool.

 If placing third-party works in the learning management system: